keras-team/keras/docs/sources/layers/core.md

 ## Base class

-Note: Where ever we refer to a "Tensor" bear in mind that its the type depends on the backend you are using.
+Note: Where ever we refer to a "Tensor" bear in mind that its type depends on the backend you are using.

 ```python
 keras.layers.core.Layer()